arcenter/temporatasks/README.md

 You'll have to install the [.NET 8.0 framework](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) for TemporaTasks to work.
 You can install it [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

+Once [.NET 8.0 framework](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) is installed, extract the `TemporaTasks-version.zip` file that you have downloaded.
+It is portable, so running the program is as easy as opening the `TemporaTasks.exe`.

 ## System Requirements

 - Windows 10